February 29, 2016

 |CBS' 1984 Saturday morning ad with Pryor front and center.|

 CBS was banking heavily on the success of Pryor’s Place.
-So much so, that they prominently displayed Pryor on their ads for their 1984 line-up and made it the central focus of a preview show the night of Friday, September 14th.
-Saturday’s the Place was written and co-produced by Evanier, hosted by Joyce DeWitt and featured Howie Mandel (who starred in Muppet Babies at the time) and Ted Knight.
+So much so, that they prominently displayed Pryor on their ads for their 1984 line-up and made it the central focus of their preview show, Saturday’s the Place.
+Airing the night of Friday, September 14th, it was written and co-produced by Evanier, hosted by Joyce DeWitt and featured Howie Mandel (who starred in Muppet Babies at the time) and Ted Knight.
 The special showed clips from Place, along with other new CBS offerings such as Muppet Babies, Dungeons and Dragons, The Get Along Gang and Saturday Supercade.
-It officially debuted on Saturday, September 15th with a theme song by Ray Parker, Jr., who also appeared in the intro and an episode.
-Parker had enjoyed success earlier in the year with his smash hit “Ghostbusters”.
+Pryor’s Place officially debuted on Saturday, September 15th with a theme song by Ray Parker, Jr., who also appeared in the intro and an episode.
+Parker had enjoyed success earlier in the year with his smash hit song, “Ghostbusters”.

-The series employed a wide list of who’s who in celebrity guest stars.
-However, rather than just being a ratings stunt, they were strategically casted in order to emphasize the message of their particular episode.
-Amongst them were Robin Williams, Lily Tomlin, Pat Morita, Rip Taylor, Sammy Davis, Jr., Scatman Crothers, Ron Cey, Kareem Abdul-Jabbaar, Henry Winkler, John Ritter, Shirley Hemphill, and California chief justice Rose Elizabeth Bird.
+The series employed a wide list of who’s who in celebrity guest stars thanks to Pryor’s involvement.
+However, rather than just being a ratings stunt, they were strategically cast in order to emphasize the message of their particular episode.
+Among them were Tomlin, Robin Williams, Kim Fields, Willie Nelson, William Marshall, Pat Morita, Rip Taylor, Sammy Davis, Jr., Scatman Crothers, Ron Cey, Kareem Abdul-Jabbaar, Henry Winkler, John Ritter, Shirley Hemphill, and California chief justice Rose Elizabeth Bird.